OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/16-Testing_for_HTTP_Incoming_Requests.md

 The testing steps will be:

-1. Activate TCPDump or WireShark on Web Server side to capture network traffic
+1. Activate TCPDump or WireShark on Web Server to capture network traffic
 2. Monitor the captured files (PCAP)
 3. Edit PCAP files by Ostinato tool based on need
 4. Reply the HTTP requests